CardiologyQuantify cardiac function and structure non-invasively and in real-time!

 Rapid, Repeatable and Well-Established; Ultra High Frequency ultrasound, using the Vevo Imaging Systems, will have an incredible impact on cardiovascular research in your animal models.

-Perform reliable echocardiograms for translational research in small animals in vivo with resolution down to 30 microns.
+Perform reliable echocardiography in mice and other small animals for translational cardiovascular research with in vivo resolution down to 30 microns.
 Vevo ultrasound imaging platforms provide the best temporal and spatial resolution compared to MRI, conventional ultrasound and CT.

 With the Vevo Imaging Systems you can:

 - Perform cardiovascular phenotyping for cardiac structure and function

 - Image the heart in 4D!

 - Quantify diastolic dysfunction